All-or-Everything/AllorEverything/Resources/Intramutualism/readme.md

 ## Analytical Awareness

-It is important for any political entity to be aware of how things around them work.
+It is important for any political organization to be aware of how things around them work.
 As such, it would be a good idea to record the strategies, structures, modes of operation, and behaviors of as many government agencies, corporations, NGOs, politicians, celebrities, and other significant entities as possible, prioritizing with the most significant.

-Many opportunities exist, but an entity must be aware of them to make any use of them.
-Many dangers exist, so an entity must be aware of them to avoid them.
+Many opportunities exist, but an organization must be aware of them to make any use of them.
+Many dangers exist, so an organization must be aware of them to avoid them.

 The goal is to know who is a potential ally, who is a threat, which weaknesses or short sights can be exploited in the framework, and how to interact with the general surroundings to best succeed overall.